Standard User Account vs Administrator

 To protect your computer, set up your User Account to be a standard user account, not an administrator account.
 Note: Windows requires at least one administrator account on a computer.
 If you have only one account on your computer, you can’t change it to a standard account.

 If you only have one account now, go to Control Panel, User Accounts, Manage Accounts, Change an Account, to set up a second account with administrator privileges.
 Give the administrator account a new name and a strong password, including upper and lower case letters, numbers and special characters.
-Be sure to memorize the administrator password and store it offline, locked in a desk or fire safe in case you forget it.
+Be sure to memorize the administrator password and store it offline, locked in a desk or fireproof safe in case you forget it.
 You can also set up an optional photo for the account.

 Once you have set up the administrator account, try it out.
 Go to the start menu and select “switch user“.
 Your computer screen should display your account choices.
 Select the administrator account and type in the administrator password to log in.
-Once the administrator account is working, you can “switch user” again and log back in to your User Account.
+Once the administrator account is working, you can “switch user” again and log back into your User Account.

 Standard User Account